ICJIA/icjia-accessibility-portal/content/faqs.md

 **Who to ask (so you get answers without losing time):**

 - **Your web developers** — Web teams have been working on accessibility for years and can share practical guidance on common barriers, testing, and what “good” looks like.
 They write code (not your documents), but they’re often the best starting point for accessibility questions in general — especially as timelines get tight.
-- **Illinois DoIT Office of Information Accessibility** — Best source for questions about the **specific legal mandates** (IITAA + ADA Title II), timelines, and state guidance: DoIT.Accessibility@Illinois.gov
+- **Illinois DoIT Office of Information Accessibility** — Best source for questions about the **specific compliance requirements** (IITAA + ADA Title II), timelines, and state guidance: DoIT.Accessibility@Illinois.gov.

 **What managers can do:**

-- **Ask questions** — Understand what accessibility means for your team's work
+- **Ask questions** — Understand what accessibility means for your team's work.
-- **Clarify scope** — Get a clear picture of what needs to be done
+- **Clarify scope** — Get a clear picture of what needs to be done.
-- **Plan resources** — Allocate time and budget needed for compliance
+- **Plan resources** — Allocate time and budget needed for compliance.
-- **Prioritize work** — Determine what needs to be done first
+- **Prioritize work** — Determine what needs to be done first.
-- **Learn while doing** — Start the work now and adjust plans as you gain understanding
+- **Learn while doing** — Start the work now and adjust plans as you gain understanding.

 **What managers cannot do:**

-- **Delay the work** — The deadline is firm (the rule does not include a routine extension process)
+- **Delay the work** — The deadline is firm (the rule does not include a routine extension process).
-- **Treat it as optional** — It's a compliance requirement under ADA Title II and IITAA, not a "nice to have"
+- **Treat it as optional** — It's a compliance requirement under ADA Title II and IITAA, not a "nice to have".
-- **Push it to "later"** — Waiting makes the work more expensive and increases legal risk
+- **Push it to "later"** — Waiting makes the work more expensive and increases legal risk.

 **The reality:** Waiting until you fully understand everything will only make compliance harder to achieve.
 The best approach is to start the work now, ask questions along the way, and adjust plans as you gain more understanding.